kevinpt/vhdl-extras/doc/rst/modules/fifos.rst

 will assert the Empty flag one cycle later.
 Likewise, a write when the FIFO has one empty entry left will assert the Full flag one cycle later.

-The :vhdl:entity:`~fifos.simple_fifo` component always updates all of its status flags on the cycle after a read or write regardless of whether thay are asserted or deasserted.
+The :vhdl:entity:`~extras.fifos.simple_fifo` component always updates all of its status flags on the cycle after a read or write regardless of whether thay are asserted or deasserted.